 “I don’t agree,” said the young woman, sticking her spoon on the bowl.

-“Your hour will come, daughter,” her mother said looking straight into her eyes.
-“And, when it does, you will live a life that makes our ancestors proud a thousand-and-one times.
+“Your time will come, daughter,” her mother said looking straight into her eyes.
+“And, when it does, you will live a life that makes our ancestors proud thousand-fold.”

-“And when will that hour come?” asked the young woman in a whisper, staring at the stew on her bowl.
+“And when will that time come?” asked the young woman in a whisper, staring at the stew on her bowl.

-I wish that it doesn’t come too soon, her mother thought, but she didn’t say anything.
+I wish that not too soon, her mother thought, but didn’t say anything.